ngless-toolkit/ngless/docs/contents/modules.md

 ## External modules

-External scripts can perform two tasks:
+External modules can perform two tasks:

 1. Add new references to ngless
 2. Add functions to ngless

-### New references

-A module can add references to ngless which can then be used in the `map()` call using the `reference` argument.
+Adding references makes them available to the `map()` call using the `reference` argument and (optionally) allows for calls to `count()` without specifying any annotation file.

 Like everything else in ngless, these are versioned for reproducibility so that the resulting script implicitly encodes the exact version of the databases used.

-### New functions

-An external module is a way to have functions in ngless map to command line calls to your scripts.
+Functions in external modules map to command line calls to a script you provide.

 ## How to define an external module